 Learning to rethink choices, and the development of new reward systems is one place to start.
-The creation of a realistic exercise plan will also help contribute to your long-term goals.
-With counseling in these areas, you will become more confident in your ability to maintain these changes and succed in your long-term weight loss goals.
+The creation of a realistic exercise plan will also help contribute to your long-term goals witthout suffering emotionally.
+With counseling in these areas, you will become more confident in your ability to maintain these changes and succeed in your long-term weight loss goals.

 What is the next step?

 Developing a plan to improve your chances of success with losing and keeping off the weight is different for everyone.
 An initial appointment will go over your history and circumstances and the habits which may be interfering with your success so far.
-A plan for reaching your goals will be discussed which will take all factors in your life into consideration.
+During the initial sessions, a plan for reaching your goals will be discussed which will take all factors in your life into consideration.

 Everyone is different.
 Not all people struggling with weight are “emotional eaters”- your strategies, and your plan will depend on what seems to be getting in the way for you and the outcomes you want to achieve.